 and the elevation profile.

 This is where FancyRoute comes into the picture.
 I carefully pre-plan my trips at home.
 Then I transfer the track to my sports watch or to the bike computer and just follow the breadcrumbs.
-So I can enjoy the trip or training session without having to think whether I can manage the distance or the elevation.
+So I can enjoy the trip without having to worry about distance and elevation.

 In the morning I plan my trip whereas I am having a coffee.
 I consider the weather as well as my mood.
 I include scenic views, a nice restaurant or café.
 I study the expected elevation profile, make a duration forecast using the Course Wizard or Time Planner that FancyRoute comes with.
 I make sure that I have enough water and nutrition on board or that at least there’s a creek or spring on the course to fill up the bottles.
 On racing bike trips I carefully choose the road quality in order to stay away from heavy traffic but still have an acceptable good pavement.
 The road classification information contained in the maps can be very helpful here.
 For running trips into the mountains I make sure that I stay away from via ferratas.